-Because of common usage of the name Greenwich Mean Time, the time announcements of WWV and WWVH are referred to by this name.3 More precisely, the actual reference time scale is the Coordinated Universal Time Scale maintained by the National Bureau of Standards, UTC(NBS).
-The UTC(NBS) scale is affected by very small frequency offsets relative to the NBS primary frequency standard as mentioned in section 1.1.(b).
+More precisely, the actual reference time scale is the Coordinated Universal Time Scale maintained by the National Bureau of Standards, UTC(NBS).
+The UTC(NBS) scale includes very small frequency offsets relative to the NBS primary frequency standard for coordination purposes as mentioned in section 1.1.(b).

-The 0 to 24 hour system is used starting with 0000 for midnight at the Greenwich Meridian (longitude zero).
+The 0 to 21 hour system is used starting with 0000 for midnight at the Greenwich Meridian (longitude zero).
 The first two figures give the hour, and the last two figures give the number of minutes past the hour when the tone returns.
 The time announcement refers to the end of an announcement interval, i.e., to the time when the next 800-millisecond tone begins after the announcement.